bjbhdg/CS2300-Final-Project-WHYMDb/README.md

 # CS2300-Final-Project-WHYMDb

+# Note:
+## You will need to have `node.js` and `npm` installed on your device in order to install this application correctly.

 # Installation Process:
 ## Step 1: Install MySQL
 ### Run `npm install mysql` in the root directory in a terminal, followed by `npm link --force mysql`.